nethesis/phone-island/docs/EVENTS.md

   {}
   ```

-- `phone-island-status-changed` The dispatch of change operator status
+- `phone-island-presence-changed` The dispatch of change operator status

   ```json
   {}